Quotes Icon

 We are going to go through all the ways you can recover passwords, how you can use modern tools to prevent forgetting passwords in the future, and what to do when all else fails (hint, if you have to accept it is gone forever and at least you aren’t out 160 million US dollars).

 In our quest to become more secure, passwords become less and less easy to remember.
-Let TeamPassword take care of securely remembering your passwords, so you never have to deal with a “long lost password” again.
+Let TeamPassword take care of securely remembering your company passwords, so you never have to deal with a “long lost password” again.

 How to recover passwords